JasmeetSinghBali/Core_JND/javascript_DS_Algo/ds_algo_Theory.md

 > ## Stacks (DS) refer stack_js_oops

-- **LIFO -> first in first out**
+- **LIFO -> Last in first out**
 - Always pop's the most recently pushed element in the stack
-- **example browser back button that stores the pages in FIFO fashion when users hit the back button the most recently visited page with respect to current page is displayed.**
+- **example browser back button that stores the pages in LIFO fashion when users hit the back button the most recently visited page with respect to current page is displayed.**

               |  www.spotify.com |
               |  www.twitter.com |